-The NAV per share as at December 31, 2018 was \$0.52 compared to \$0.90 at December 31, 2017.
-NAV is a non-IFRS measure defined as shareholders' equity divided by the total number of common shares outstanding at a point in time.
-The term NAV does not have any standardized meaning according to IFRS and therefore may not be comparable to similar measures presented by other companies.
-The Company believes that NAV provides information useful to our shareholders in understanding our performance and provides a meaningful measure to evaluate our business relative to others in the investment industry.
+The net asset value ("NAV") per share as at September 30, 2019 was \$0.40 compared to \$0.38 as at December 31, 2018.
+NAV per share is a non-IFRS measure defined as shareholders' equity divided by the total number of common shares outstanding at a point in time.
+The term NAV per share does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other companies.
+We believe that NAV per share provides information useful to our shareholders in understanding our performance and provides a meaningful measure to evaluate our business relative to others in the investment industry.